puy4/4z06/nextjs-dashboard/README.md

 ## Setup for development

-* install npm and node.js https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+* install latest npm and node.js https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 * use `npm install` to install dependencies
 * then